Erin woke up with her back against the inn’s front door. Her neck was aching, and her hand was burning. It was morning.

 Averting her eyes from the grisly remains, Erin turned to go.
 She took two steps and tripped.

-She got up, cradled her injured hand a bit and wished for the world to explode.
+She got up, cradled her injured hand a bit, and wished for the world to explode.
 Or just her.
 Then she squatted down to look at what she’d tripped over.
+She saw a second nest, this one much cleaner and smaller.
+And it was filled with big, round, pale…

 Buckets could hold things.
 Ideally they held water, but they could also hold eggs.
-They could also hold eggs in water, so that saved her the effort of making two trips.
+They could also hold eggs in water.

 It was still a pain to haul the bucket across the grasslands, though.
 Erin puffed and huffed and kept up a running stream of complaints as she lugged the full water bucket along.